-Encryption is not usually used for public Wi-Fi access points (for example, in airports or cafes).
-Anybody with a laptop or smartphone near you can intercept or replace your data (passwords, credit card numbers, etc.).
+Encryption is not usually used in public Wi-Fi access points (for example, in airports or cafes).
+Anybody who is using a laptop or a smartphone near you could intercept or replace your personal data or read your emails.

-After Wi-Fi protection is enabled, one of the following icons are displayed in the SmartBox:
+After Wi-Fi protection is enabled, one of the following icons will display in the SmartBox:

 |Wi-Fi protection is enabled.|